-Adjusted EBITDA is defined as net income plus interest, income tax expense, non-cash impairment of natural gas and oil properties, (gain) loss on asset sales and depreciation, depletion and amortization.
+We define adjusted EBITDA as net income plus interest, income tax expense, non-cash impairment of natural gas and oil properties, (gain) loss on asset sales, depreciation, depletion and amortization and (gain) loss on derivatives, excluding derivatives, settled.
 Management presents measures such as adjusted EBITDA because it is used by many investors and it is a financial measure commonly used in the energy industry.
 Adjusted EBITDA should not be considered in isolation or as a substitute for net income, net cash provided by operating activities or other income or cash flow data prepared in accordance with GAAP, or as a measure of the company's profitability or liquidity.
 Adjusted EBITDA as defined above may not be comparable to similarly titled measures of other companies.
 The table below reconciles Adjusted EBITDA, as defined, with net income.